cityofcapetown/ds_code_challenge/README.md

 ## Challenge
 ### 0. Setup
 #### Data
-We have made the following datasets available (each filename is a link).
-These are all available in an AWS bucket `cct-ds-code-challenge-input-data`, in the `af-south-1` region, with the object name being the filenames below):
+We have made the following dataset available (the filename is a link).
+It is available in an AWS bucket `cct-ds-code-challenge-input-data`.
 * [`assessment-data-analyst-sample-data.csv`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/assessment-data-analyst-sample-data.csv)

-#### Dummy AWS Credentials
-We have made AWS credentials available in the following file, with the appropriate permissions set, [here](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/ds_code_challenge_creds.json).

-*Note* These creds don't have any special access, other than what is already set on these resources for anonymous access.
-These are more provided to make using the various AWS client libraries easier.

 ### 1. Descriptive Analytic Tasks (if applying for a Data Analyst Position)
 Please use the `assessment-data-analyst-sample-data.csv` dataset to address the following.

+The dataset contians the annual budget allocations, and annual virement movements, for various departments and branches of the organisation, broken down by budget `category` and `sub_category`.

+For the sake of this exercise, assume that the movement of funds after the allocation of the budget (`amount_sent`, `amount_received`) represents a budgeting allocation inefficiency.

+Identify the top 5 budget sub-categories which have consistently had the lowest budget allocation efficiency over time, as well as the top 5 with the highest allocation efficiency.

 Please provide the following:

-An Executive-level, non-specialist person should be able to read this report and follow your analysis without guidance.
+An Executive-level report, non-specialist person should be able to read this report and follow your graphs and analysis narrative without guidance.

 ## Contact
 You can contact gordon.inggs and/or colinscott.anthony @ capetown.gov.za for any questions on the above.